SEKT10N/macchanger/README.md

 - (TGUI); English: It's simple and easy to use

-- It's dynamic so it will get all the info by itself, user only has to select the interface
+- It's dynamic so it will get all the info by itself

 ## Installation